 Black start service is required for the reliable restoration of the grid following a blackout.
-Black start service is the ability of a generating unit to start without an outside electrical supply, or is the demonstrated ability of a generating unit to automatically remain operating at reduced levels when disconnected from the grid (automatic load rejection or ALR).9
+Black start service is the ability of a generating unit to start without an outside electrical supply, or is the demonstrated ability of a generating unit to automatically remain operating at reduced levels when disconnected from the grid (automatic load rejection or ALR).

-In 2017, total black start charges were \$69.5 million, including \$69.3 million in revenue requirement charges and \$0.257 million in operating reserve charges.
+In the first three months of 2018, total black start charges were \$16.9 million, including \$16.8 million in revenue requirement charges and \$0.017 million in operating reserve charges.
 Black start revenue requirements consist of fixed black start service costs, variable black start service costs, training costs, fuel storage costs, and an incentive factor.
 Black start operating reserve charges are paid to units scheduled in the Day-Ahead Energy Market or committed in real time to provide black start service under the ALR option or for black start testing.
-Black start zonal charges for 2017 ranged from \$0.06 per MW-day in the DLCO Zone
+Black start zonal charges for the first three months of 2017 ranged from \$0.05 per MW-day in the DLCO Zone (total charges were \$13,038) to \$4.41 per MW-day in the PENELEC Zone (total charges were \$1,148,151).